vinceanalytics/vince/README.md

 The Cloud Native Web Analytics Platform.
 Built on Apache Arrow and Apache Parquet.

+> **note**
+> Vince does not support realtime queries.
+Events are processed daily at configured time of the day.
+> There is a possibility you will have to wait 24h to be able to analyze your site traffick

 # Features

 - :white_check_mark: SQL for querying stats (All MySQL compatible clients are supported)